Best Monitor for Remote Work in 2026: 27-Inch, USB-C, Budget, and Ultrawide Picks

 Why an External Monitor Changes Everything

-• Better ergonomics — eye-level screens mean less neck and back strain
+- Better ergonomics: eye-level screens mean less neck and shoulder strain.

 Even if you only use one screen, upgrading from a laptop display to a dedicated 27-inch monitor makes a noticeable difference in how you feel at the end of the day.